itekk/laravel_test/README.md

 # Laravel Task Manager

-A simple and intuitive task management web application built with Laravel.
+A simple task management web application built with Laravel.
 This application allows users to create, edit, delete, and reorder tasks with drag-and-drop functionality.
 Tasks can be organized into projects for better management.

 ## Features